FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 ## addSystemUser
 ### description
-add one or many system users to the server<br />
+add one or many system users to the server

 Event: `addSystemUser`

 ### returns